CDrummond/music-similarity/README.md

 `shuffle` if set to `1` will cause extra tracks to be located, this list shuffled, and then the desired `count` tracks taken from this shuffled list.

-The API will use Musly to get the similairt between all tracks and each seed track, and sort this by similarity (most similar first).
+The API will use Musly to get the similarity between all tracks and each seed track, and sort this by similarity (most similar first).
 The Essentia attributes are then used to filter out some tracks (e.g. by checking BPM, etc.).
-Initally the API will ignore tracks from the same artist or album of the seed tracks (and any previous in the list, any albums from the (e.g.) 25 `previous` tracks, or albums from the last (e.g.) 15 `previous` tracks).
+Initially the API will ignore tracks from the same artist or album of the seed tracks (and any previous in the list, any albums from the (e.g.) 25 `previous` tracks, or albums from the last (e.g.) 15 `previous` tracks).
 If, because of this